Some Walmart workers now deliver packages on their way home

 "Since it's on your way, can you drop this off?"

-That's essentially what Walmart is asking some store workers to do.
+That's essentially what Walmart is asking some store workers, if they've opted to participate in a new delivery program.

 More specifically, the retailer is testing out the concept of having employees deliver packages to customers' homes on their commute home.

-In a blog post published Thursday, Walmart (WMT) touted the idea as a way to both speed up its delivery service and help employees make a little extra money
+In a blog post published Thursday, Walmart (WMT) touted the idea as a way to both speed up its delivery service and help employees make a little extra money.

 Two stores in New Jersey and one in Arkansas have been trying it out over the past month, and Walmart insists "the response from associates and customers has been great."
 It's not clear when or if the program will expand.